wix-incubator/wix-rest-docs/guides/SPI.md

 * Become a _service provider_ in a single site by implementing the SPI using Velo.

 ## Integration with Wix
-Integration with SPIs requires configuration details so that Wix can access your app correctly.
-You can configure integration to your service via the Dev Center by entering your app’s url and endpoint and other configuration details in the service’s extension description page in the **JSON Editor**.
+In order to enable Wix applications to communicate with your provider application, Wix needs to know some configuration details.
+You add the configurations via the Dev Center by entering your app’s url and method and other configuration details in the **JSON Editor** in the service’s extension description page.
-The extension description page provides details of the required configuration parameters and types in the **Instructions** section.
+The **Instructions** section of the extension description page provides a list of the required configuration parameters and types.

-In order to integrate the app you registered in the Wix Developer Center, provide configuration details in the JSON Editor:
+In order to integrate the app you registered in the Wix Developer Center, provide configuration details in the **JSON Editor**:
 1. Click on **Components** in the Dashboard sidebar.
 2. Click on the **Add Component** button to drop down a list of component types.
 3. Select the **Integration component** option.